aandrewduong/veil/README.md

 ## Veil

 Veil is a project with a Golang backend and an Electron frontend that efficiently scrapes, processes, and manages class and college enrollment data for De Anza and Foothill College.
 It supports class enrollment and monitoring.
+The ultimate program for the Foothill-De Anza district at your fingertips.

 ## Prerequisites